onivim/oni/README.md

 The goal of this project is to give an editor that gives the best of both worlds - the power, speed, and flexibility of using VIM for manipulating text, as well as the rich tooling that comes with an IDE.

 ## Documentation

+### Configuration

+> ONI is configurable via a 'config.json' located in $HOME/.oni

+See the Config.ts file for interesting values to set

 ### Guide